What is a Minor Settlement Hearing?

 Many investment companies offer annuities for personal injury settlements.
 There are various tax benefits to this and they often offer higher interest rates than the Court Registry.
 They can be set up to pay out in one lump sum at a certain age or they can be set up to pay out different amounts on different dates.
 One of the most popular things to do is to set up an annuity-like a college fund—paying out 8 times over 4 years in line with when tuition is due.
 The advantages of annuities on personal injury settlements are that they protect the money and can be set up with staggered payments so that they discourage the newly 18-year-old from spending an entire lump on a new car or something else he/she does not really need.

-What Happens If I Disagree with the GAL’s Recommendations?
+What Happens if I Disagree with the GAL’s Recommendations?

 The Guardian ad Litem’s job is to evaluate the settlement and recommend to the court the best way to protect the money so that it goes exclusively to the minor when they are mature enough to handle it.
 If you do not agree with the GAL on what is in your child’s best interests, you can ask the Court to do something else with the money.
 However, realize that the Court likely picked the GAL because the Court trusts their opinion.
 The odds that the Court will approve a plan that the GAL disagrees with are not very good.